ofallonlabs/saeedmirshekari/_src/blog/2022-09-13-how-to-hire-the-best-data-scientists-for-your-team-handyman-vs-contractor.md

 ---
 layout: blog_base.njk
-title: How To Choose The Best Data Scientist Candidates?
+title: How To Choose The Best Data Scientist Candidates for Your Team?
 description: "You’ve got a new home project to do this summer and you need to hire; would you hire a handyman or a contractor?
 How does this relate to hiring the best candidate for your Data Science team?
 In this post you will